 The template doesn't cover all kinds of requirements for all projects, although it shows typical requirements within each requirement area.
 For your specific project, you must add the requirements needed in your case.
-Listen carefully to the customer and users and make sure their concerns are adequately covered by the requirements in one way or another.
+Listen carefully to the customer and users and make sure their concerns are covered by the requirements in one way or another.
+Often they ask for a specific solution.
+Write it in column 2 and make sure it doesn't become a requirement in column 1.